AbhiXverse/Solidity-journey/Day 01/Solidity Notes.md

 Function visibility:

-- public - accessible everywhere
+- Public - accessible everywhere
-- external - calldata from outside (use this.f() for internal calls)
+- External - calldata from outside (use this.f() for internal calls)
-- internal - only within contract or derived contract
+- Internal - only within contract or derived contract
-- private - only within declaring contract
+- Private - only within declaring contract